 I parked on Birch Mountain Road and did the loop with the Shenipsit.
 It was a muggy June day but this being Connecticut, I encountered some snow:

 Don’t believe me?
 Here’s some more:

 Okay, one was a rock and the other some sort of fungus, but you had to do a double take.
-Both legs have some stuff worth checking out – large glacial erratic, tons of blueberry bushes, and even a couple decent views.
+Both trail legs have some stuff worth checking out – large glacial erratics, tons of blueberry bushes, and even a couple decent views.

 Gay City Trail, 1.7 Miles (Blue Blazed)

 The Gay City Trail is your gateway to the state park from the west.
 I can assure you, this is not the popular way to enter the park – especially now that Connecticut state parks are free.

 The trail starts where the two Shenipsit connectors meet, just west of Birch Mountain Road and then heads due east across the road and into the park.

 It’s a flat, wide trail and very most likely used to be a road back when Gay City was a bustling mill “town.”
 Almost every other trail in the park touches this main artery, that cuts the park in two and ends at the real park entrance a couple miles east along Route 85 in Hebron.